Find out which flowers you can eat and how to use them

 Flowers you can eat - what flowers are edible

 “My love of flowers has been part of me ever since I can remember.
-I have always loved anything floral.”
+I have always loved anything floral.
+This has now flowed into my delight in producing plates of food that have floral garnishes.”
 Annie Albers

 Since I started researching the edibility of flowers I have been amazed at how many of our every day flowers are flowers you can eat!